turgeonmaxime/wemakeuofmhappen/content/services/research.md

 weight: 1
 heroHeading: 'Research Funds'
 heroBackground: 'images/teal_bg.png'
+tagline: 'Over $23M in new research funds over the last 5 years.'
 ---

-$XXM in new research funds over the last 5 years
+Over $23M in new research funds over the last 5 years.

+We are successful entrepreneurs.
+Collectively we have had tremendous success, already securing millions of dollars in provincial, federal, and international grant dollars for research, infrastructure and hiring.
+We are using these funds to start innovative research programs that will bring exponentially more money into the province in the upcoming years.